-Meta-ethnography is a seven phase, theory-based [13] and potentially theory-generating, interpretive methodology for qualitative evidence synthesis developed by sociologists Noblit and Hare [14] in the field of education.
-Meta-ethnography aims to produce novel interpretations that transcend individual study findings, rather than aggregate findings [15].
+interpretations that transcend individual study findings, rather than aggregate findings (Thorne, 2015).
 Meta-ethnography involves systematically comparing conceptual data from primary qualitative studies to identify and develop new overarching concepts, theories, and models.
-It was designed to preserve the original meanings and contexts of study concepts [9, 14].
+It was designed to preserve the original meanings and contexts of study concepts (Campbell et al., 2011; Noblit & Hare, 1988).

-The originators of meta-ethnography developed a distinctive analytic synthesis process of "translation" and "synthesis of translations" [14], underpinned by the theory of social comparison [13], which involves analysing the conceptual data, for example, concepts, themes, developed by authors of primary studies.
+The originators of meta-ethnography developed a distinctive analytic synthesis process of "translation" and "synthesis of translations" (Noblit & Hare, 1988), underpinned by the theory of social comparison (Turner, 1980), which involves analysing the conceptual data, for example, concepts, themes, developed by authors of primary studies.

-Why is reporting guidance needed
+1.2 | Why is reporting guidance needed

 Meta-ethnography is a distinct, complex and increasingly common and influential qualitative methodology.
-It is the most widely used qualitative evidence synthesis methodology in health and social care research [16-18] and is increasingly used by other academic disciplines [2].
-Many other qualitative evidence synthesis methodologies and methods are based on or influenced by it [2, 19, 20].
-A methodological evaluation of the effectiveness of metaethnography for synthesizing qualitative studies in health and health care concluded that meta-ethnography can lead to important new conceptual understandings of health care issues [9] and high quality meta-ethnographies have informed clinical guidelines [21, 22].
-However, the quality of reporting in published meta-ethnographies varies and is often poor despite methodological advances [9, 17, 23-25].
-Adequate quality in reporting is one of several prerequisites to assessing confidence in metaethnography findings that could inform evidence-based policy and practice, for instance, in health and social care [26].
+It is the most widely used qualitative evidence synthesis methodology in health and social care research (Dixon-Woods, Booth, & Sutton, 2007; Hannes & Macaitis, 2012; Ring, Jepson, & Ritchie, 2011b) and is increasingly used by other academic disciplines (Uny et al., 2017).
+Many other qualitative evidence synthesis methodologies and methods are based on or influenced by it (Dixon-Woods et al., 2006; Paterson, 2011; Uny et al., 2017).
+A methodological evaluation of the effectiveness of metaethnography for synthesizing qualitative studies in health and health care concluded that meta-ethnography can lead to important new conceptual understandings of health care issues (Campbell et al., 2011) and high quality meta-ethnographies have informed clinical guidelines (Nunes et al., 2009; Ring et al., 2011a).
+However, the quality of reporting in published meta-ethnographies varies and is often poor despite methodological advances (Britten et al., 2002; Campbell et al., 2003, 2011: France et al., 2014: Hannes & Macaitis, 2012).
+Adequate quality in reporting is one of several prerequisites to assessing confidence in meta-ethnography findings that could inform evidence-based policy and practice, for instance, in health and social care (Lewin et al., 2015).

-Reporting guidance is commonly used in health and social care research and can raise publication standards [27].
-For systematic reviews and meta-analyses of quantitative studies, the most commonly used guidance is Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) [28].
-For reviews of qualitative studies, the most commonly used one is the generic 2012 ENTREQ (Enhancing transparency in reporting the synthesis of qualitative research) statement [29].
-Qualitative evidence synthesis methodologies differ greatly; therefore, unique reporting guidance for metanarrative reviews was recently developed [30].
+Reporting guidance is commonly used in health and social care research and can raise publication standards (Plint et al., 2006).
+For systematic reviews and meta-analyses of quantitative studies, the most commonly used guidance is Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) (Moher, Liberati, Tetzlaff, Altman, & Group, 2009).
+For reviews of gualitative studies, the most commonly used one is the generic 2012 ENTREQ (Enhancing transparency in reporting the synthesis of qualitative research) statement (Tong, Flemming, McInnes, Oliver, & Craig, 2012).
+Qualitative evidence synthesis methodologies differ greatly; therefore, unique reporting guidance for metanarrative reviews was recently developed (Wong, Greenhalgh, Westhorp, Buckingham, & Pawson, 2013).
 There is currently no guidance on reporting the complex synthesis process of meta-ethnography.
 Such guidance should improve the transparency and completeness of reporting and thus maximize the ability of meta-ethnographies to contribute robust evidence to health, social care, and other disciplines, such as education.
-Although meta-ethnography continues to evolve, reporting guidance is needed currently for this complex methodology.
+Although metaethnography continues to evolve, reporting guidance is needed currently for this complex methodology.